 West Michigan Aviation Academy (WMAA) opened in 2010 and is located inside the Gerald R. Ford International Airport.
-The school provides students with a rigorous STEM curriculum, Advanced Placement course options, CTE credit in engineering and robotics, and the opportunity to graduate high school with a private pilot's license.
+The school provides students with a rigorous STEM curriculum, Advanced Placement course options, and the opportunity to graduate high school with a private pilot's license.
 When the US News & World Report of best high schools was released this spring, it was no surprise to see this school sitting at number 27 in the state.
 WMAA is also ranked 903 nationally, meaning it is in the top 5% of all high schools nationwide.

-West Michigan Aviation Academy awarded their first pilot’s license in 2013 and has steadily graduated up to 20 pilot’s each year.
+West Michigan Aviation Academy awarded their first pilot’s license in 2012 and has steadily graduated up to 20 pilots each year.
 This year they flew past the milestone of 100 pilots bringing their total to 115 licenses granted.
 These students are getting career and technical education (CTE) credits while flying planes!

 We have a lot to be proud of.
 What makes us different is our students.
 These kids are interested in aviation in one way or another and they're having fun.
 We're offering them a program they enjoy and they're getting a fantastic education while they're at it. "